momosetkn/doma/docs/query/multi-row-insert.rst

   * MySQL
   * PostgreSQL
   * SQL Server
+  * Oracle Database

-  However, in the case of SQL Server, this feature cannot be executed on tables with an auto-increment primary key.
+  However, in the case of SQL Server and Oracle, this feature cannot be executed on tables with an auto-increment primary key.

 Return type
 ===========